Painted banner by the author of this post, Russell Wray. |

 It was a cry out to the American people to look at what our government is doing to others around the world, in our name.

 A number of us choose to take this action for deeply held faith-based reasons.
-One of these has stated that “As a follower of the nonviolent Jesus, I found it impossible to remain silent as another weapon of mass destruction was blessed and prepared for delivery to the Navy…..Through the simple act of sitting down and refusing to move, we embodied a resounding “No” to the immeasurable suffering caused by national policies that have made weapons of masdestruction and unrestrained, endless war our country’s major exports.”
+One of these has stated that “As a follower of the nonviolent Jesus, I found it impossible to remain silent as another weapon of mass destruction was blessed and prepared for delivery to the Navy…..Through the simple act of sitting down and refusing to move, we embodied a resounding “No” to the immeasurable suffering caused by national policies that have made weapons of mass destruction and unrestrained, endless war our country’s major exports.”

 Members of the jury will also be hearing from some of us economic reasons for opposing these warships.
 Only three of these ships having been, or are being built thus far, at a staggering cost of over $21 billion.
 This brings to mind President Eisenhower's famous quote: “Every gun that is made, every warship launched, every rocket fired signifies, in the final sense, a theft from those who hunger and are not fed, those who are cold and are not clothed.This world in arms is not spending money alone.
 It is spending the sweat of its laborers, the genius of its scientists, the hopes of its children…”